hwdsl2/docker-ipsec-vpn-server/README.md

 Your VPN login details will be randomly generated.
 See [Retrieve VPN login details](#retrieve-vpn-login-details).

-To learn more about how to use this image, read the sections below.
+A smaller Alpine-based image is also available.
+To learn more, read the sections below.

 ## Install Docker